ryverine/StarWarsRPGFighter/README.md

   ![Player Defend](/documentation/player_defend.gif)

-3. The goal is for the hero character to defeat each villian character, but the hero may lose the fight.
+3. The goal is for the `Hero` character to defeat each `Villian` character, but the `Hero` may lose the fight.
 A character will be defeated once their HP reaches zero.

-4. If hero wins their HP is reset and they get an increase to key stats.
-Player will then select the next villian to fight.
+4. If the `Hero` wins their HP is reset and they get an increase to key stats. the player will then select the next villian to fight.

-5. If villian wins it is game over.
+5. If a `Villian` wins it is game over for the player.

 ## Character Play Styles